JamieO77/docker-stacks/README.md

 # Personal Docker Stack Repository

+### You will need to adust stacks with your own usernames, passwords, keys, and secrets where required!
 ## Overview
 A centralized repository of containerized architectures utilized for web development, network diagnostics, document processing, and workflow automation.